separator image

 Rugged Cameras

 Another camera for sporting lifestyle and outdoor photography.
-These differ from action cameras as they are generally designed for point and shoot.
+These differ from action cameras as they are generally designed for point-and-shoot.
 Someone who wants a compact camera but likes to go hiking, for instance, would suit one of these.

 Choice #3